Ian Skorodin opens doors for Native Americans in the entertainment industry - ExBulletin

 Video transcript

-IAN SKORODIN: Right now, there’s a lot of great Indigenous-themed content on TV and in movies that everyone should definitely watch and really see our community’s perspective from those aspects.
+IAN SKORODIN: Right now there’s a lot of really great aboriginal themed content, ie TV and movies, that everyone should definitely watch and really get to see the point of view of our community in these aspects.

-I went to the University of Oklahoma and studied film there.
-And I transferred to New York University.
-While I was there I produced a feature film, “Tushka,” and it’s loosely based on a Native American activist protesting the imprisonment of another activist in Washington, DC.
-And it premiered at Sundance the following year, and then from there developed other kinds of really underground material, like stop motion animation and other kinds of web series.
+I went to the University of Oklahoma and studied film there, and transferred to New York University.
+While I was there I produced a feature film, “Tushka,” and it’s loosely based on a Native American activist protesting the jailing of another activist in Washington DC.
+And it premiered at Sundance the following year.
+And then from there I developed other kinds of really underground material, like stop-motion animation and other kinds of web series.

 Because we have so many creative and professional adult programs, we partnered with the Motion Picture Association and created the Native American Media Alliance.
 And that houses all of our adult programming and provides other initiatives.
 We partnered with Netflix during the pandemic and had a COVID relief fund, where we awarded nearly $1 million to Native Americans in entertainment who lost their jobs.

-They are very comfortable with their community.
-And they the organizations they want to support.
+They are very comfortable with their community and they know the organizations they want to support.
 So usually they will invest heavily in their community.
-So a lot of our comrades now, they’re not assigned to Indigenous-themed shows.
-They are employed in shows that are just what are considered, in quotes, “normal shows”.
+So a lot of our comrades now, they’re not assigned to native-themed shows.
+They are assigned to shows that are just what are considered, in quotes, “normal shows”.
 They’re just good writers who can get work, and they happen to be Native Americans.
 And that’s really the goal here.

 The one thing I try to remind everyone is that being an artist, especially a media artist, has so many benefits now.
 All the benefits are there.
 It’s up to the artist now to find that self-discipline and start executing the content.